masurp/corona_analyses/README.md

 With regard to the former, I recently wrote [this blogpost](http://philippmasur.de/blog/2020/03/13/understanding-exponential-growth-the-corona-pandemic/) that explains why exponential growth is so hard to grasp.
-With regard to the latter, I believe that showing only the total cases growth curve can be misleading or at least is not sufficient to understand the pandemic and to try to judge whether certain measures work or not.
-From my point of view, these visualizations would become a bit more informative, if we also look at the active cases vs. recovered cases vs. deaths.
-Looking at all *four* curves simultaneously, we can at least partly see how well a country succeeds in stopping the infections (BUT: see disclaimer further below\!)
+With regard to the latter, I believe that showing only the total cases can be misleading or at least is not sufficient to understand the pandemic.
+From my point of view, visualizations of the growth cuvres would become a bit more informative if we plot total cases, active cases, recovered cases, and deaths.
+If we plot all *four* curves simultaneously, patterns emerge that tell us something about the phase that a country is it.
+We may even see how well a country succeeds in stopping the infections (BUT: see disclaimer further below\!).
 In what follows, I am using actual data on worldwide total infections, death rates, and number of recoveries to produce these more insightful visualizations.

-### Where does the data come frome?
+#### Where does the data come frome?

 The analyses and visualizations are based on the data provided by the John Hopkins University in the [Official 2019 Novel Coronavirus COVID-19